 The advent of the cloud analytic database

-For growing companies, cloud computing provides an extremely attractive way to purchase and deploy technology solutions.
-With no fixed up-front costs and an ability to spin up additional resources as demand grows, cloud computing naturally fits the needs of these cash-sensitive, quickly-scaling businesses.
-The use of analytic databases within these companies didn’t take off until 2012, when Amazon released Redshift.
+The advent of cloud computing changed the analytic database landscape.
+Cloud computing is an attractive way to purchase and deploy technology solutions.
+With no fixed up-front costs and an ability to spin up additional resources as demand grows, cloud computing fits the needs of cash-sensitive, quickly-scaling businesses.

 What’s under the hood of an analytic database